dotnet/docs-maui/docs/user-interface/controls/image.md

 ## Load a remote image

-Remote images can be downloaded and displayed by specifying a URI as the value of the `Image.Source` property:
+Remote images can be downloaded and displayed by specifying a URI as the value of the `Source` property:

 ```xaml
 <Image Source="https://aka.ms/campus.jpg" />